Prince Vittorio Emanuele, Count of Turin: Early life

 Vittorio Emanuele was born in Turin just before his father Prince Amadeo of Savoy, Duke of Aosta was about to leave for Spain where he had been elected king.
-His mother was Maria Vittoria del Pozzo della Cisterna.
+His mother was Maria Vittoria del Pozzo della Cisterna, the eldest and only surviving child of Carlo Emanuele dal Pozzo, 5th Prince of Cisterna, and of his Belgian wife, Countess Louise de Mérode-Westerloo.
 With his father's accession to the Spanish throne he gained the additional title Infante of Spain.

 The duel

 In 1897 Vittorio Emanuele challenged Prince Henri of Orléans to a duel, after Henri described, in several articles in the newspaper Le Figaro, the Italian soldiers being held captive in Ethiopia during the First Italo–Ethiopian War as cowards.
 The dispute was widely echoed in Italy and Europe.
 It was agreed on the use of the sword as weapon of choice, as the Italians thought duels with pistols, favored by the French, were worthy of betrayed husbands, not of princes of royal blood.

-The duel with swords, directed by the Count Leontieff and the Count Avogadro, lasting 26 minutes, took place at 5:00 am on 15 August 1897 in the Bois de Marechaux at Vaucresson, France.
+The duel with swords, directed by the Count Leontiev and the Count Avogadro, lasting 26 minutes, took place at 5:00 am on 15 August 1897 in the Bois de Marechaux at Vaucresson, France.
 Vittorio Emanuele defeated Henri after five reprises.
 Henri received a serious wound to his right abdomen, and the doctors of both parties considered the injury serious enough to put him in a state of obvious inferiority, causing the end of the duel and making Vittorio Emanuele famous in Europe.

 The public response for Vittorio Emanuele in Italy was triumphant.
 In Turin King Umberto I welcomed him saying, "I want to be the first to congratulate you with all my heart on the example you set and the success you scored".

 Later years

+He was described as very attentive and compassionate, and it is known that, on a daily basis in 1896, he visited the dying Princess Olga of Montenegro at her residence, Palazzo Molin in Venice, after returning from military maneuvers in the German Empire, while she was suffering from incurable lung cancer — a detail reported by the Montenegrin press in her death notice.

 In April 1898 Vittorio Emanuele set out on a tour of world.
 His first stop was New York City in the United States of America.
 After spending a day at the Newport Country Club he presented the club with a silver cup which is presented to the winner of the annual Count of Turin golf tournament.
 After his stay in the United States he visited China and Japan on the next leg of his world tour.

 Vittorio Emanuele pursued a career in the Royal Italian Army and became the Commander in Chief of the Italian Cavalry.
 He held this position during the First World War.
 Following the armistice he was awarded the Croix de guerre by France.